Zymbit-Docs/docs/content/_index.md

 {{% callout notice %}}

-This is an early access version of the site designed to support the Secure Compute Module Alpha program.
-If you are using standard product, please go to [docs.zymbit.com](https://docs.zymbit.com/)
+This version of the site designed to support the Secure Compute Module and Secure Compute Node Beta program.

+* If you are using standard product, please go to [docs.zymbit.com](https://docs.zymbit.com/)
+* If you are part of the Secure Compute Module Alpha program, the alpha site can be found here: [Alpha docsite](https://zymbit-docs.github.io/docs-staging/branch/alpha/)

 {{% /callout %}}